-[SC V1] Communication vulnerabilities in cybercomponents.
-Cellular interfaces usually serve two purposes: (1) enabling hands-free phone calls and (2) enabling manufactures to perform services remotely such as remote diagnostics, software updates, crash response, and stolen car recovery.
+a) SC V1, communication vulnerabilities in cybercomponents: Cellular interfaces usually serve two purposes: 1) enabling hands-free phone calls and 2) enabling manufactures to perform services remotely such as remote diagnostics, software updates, crash response, and stolen car recovery.
 TCUs provide cars with such cellular communication channels, among others.
-However, privacy concerns have emerged from using the cellular interface as a tracking tool where both Global Positioning System (GPS) and the microphone are parts of the TCU.
-This connection reveals a target's whereabouts, or can become a spying tool via eavesdropping on the in-car conversations by exploiting the microphone [17], [18].
+However, privacy concerns have emerged from using the cellular interface as a tracking tool where both GPS and the microphone are parts of the TCU.
+This connection reveals a target's whereabouts, or can become a spying tool via eavesdropping on the in-car conversations by exploiting the microphone [20], [111].

-Bluetooth is one of the most vulnerable attack vectors in smart cars [17].
-When a passenger wants to pair a phone with the car, the only authentication measure is a Personal Identification Number (PIN), prompted by the car's Telematics Control Unit (TCU).
+Bluetooth is one of the most vulnerable attack vectors in smart cars [111].
+When a passenger wants to pair a phone with the car, the only authentication measure is a Personal Identification Number (PIN), prompted by the car's TCU.
 This measure is insufficient, and attackers can brute-force the PIN, intercept it, or even inject a false PIN by spoofing the Bluetooth's software.
-In addition, Bluetooth connections could expose the car to traceability attacks if an attacker successfully extracts the Bluetooth's Media Access Control (MAC) address, which is unique and traceable [18].
+In addition, Bluetooth connections could expose the car to traceability attacks if an attacker successfully extracts the Bluetooth's media access control address, which is unique and traceable [20].

-[SC V2] Software vulnerabilities.
-Software is at the heart of every ECU, and smart cars' reliance on it has significantly increased.
-This, in turn, increases the likelihood of software bugs and security vulnerabilities [63].
+b) SC V2, software vulnerabilities: Software is at the heart of every ECU, and smart cars' reliance on it has significantly increased.
+This, in turn, increases the likelihood of software bugs and security vulnerabilities [67].
 For example, if a piece of software is vulnerable to malicious code injection, it would expose the car to various attacks depending on the injected software.
-Jo et. al. [72] show how a TCU running on an Android OS was exploited to unlock doors and trace GPS due to vulnerabilities in the OS.
-On the other hand, the media player has the ability to directly connect to the CAN bus.
+Jo et al. [73] showed how a TCU running on an Android OS was exploited to unlock doors and trace GPS due to vulnerabilities in the OS.
+On the other hand, the media player can directly connect to the CAN bus.
 This implies that any vulnerability in the player can affect other ECUs because of this connection.
-Checkoway et al. [18] identified two vulnerabilities: 1) a malicious specially-crafted CD could affect the media player's ECU and "reflash" it with malicious data, and 2) the media player is vulnerable to an arbitrary code execution, thanks to its ability to parse different media files.
+Checkoway et al. [20] identified two vulnerabilities.

+- 1) A malicious specially crafted CD could affect the media player's ECU and "reflash" it with malicious data. - 2) The media player is vulnerable to an arbitrary code execution, thanks to its ability to parse different media files.